Power Transformations of Relative Count Data as a Shrinkage Problem: Preliminaries

 One of the fundamental results of the method of types (e.g., \cite{CoverThomas}) is an equality relating the true distribution to the observed point:

 where

-is the relative entropy, or Kullback-Leibler divergence, between the empirical and the true parameter compositions.
+is the relative entropy, or Kullback-Leibler (KL) divergence, between the empirical and the true parameter compositions.
 The expression (\ref{MOT}) can be easily derived by simple algebraic rearrangement of (\ref{expo2}) using the expressions for $\phi$ and $D_\phi$.
-It also follows from a fundamental information-geometric equality relating the dual potentials and their coordinates with the Kullback-Leibler divergence:
+With (\ref{MOT}), it is clear that we can write {the multi-event version of our divergence as